 Huu Mai, Artist-in-Residence in Piano

 He is a frequent guest-lecturer having presented for numerous associations including chapters of the Music Teachers National Association, and the College Music Society National Conference.
-Mr. Mai's presentations include Circular Technique, The Art of Practice, Bach and Math, Developing Artistry: Keys to Unlocking Musicality, Tone Production Starts 'ear, and Breathing and Rhythm: The Missing Link to Expression.
+Mr. Mai's presentations include Circular Technique, The Art of Practice, Beyond Piano: Developing a Comprehensive Curriculum, Developing Artistry: Keys to Unlocking Musicality, Decoding Ear Training: A Practical Progression, and Breathing and Rhythm: The Missing Link to Expression.
 In addition to speaking engagements, he is an active adjudicator with the Georgia Music Teachers Association and throughout the southeastern United States.

 A believer in the importance of service to the community, Mr. Mai served as president of the Cobb County Music Teachers Association from 2012 to 2016, and frequently speaks and performs for Kiwanis International.
 In 2009, Mr. Mai co-founded the “Rising Star Concerto Competition” along with Eriko Ishikawa and Robert Trocina.